SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Rock Thrust, except actually meant to do serious harm to people outside of training matches.
 You summon a spike of earth actually capable of skewering an enemy\!
 This can also be more of a solid hit, not as pointy, as to whatever degree they want, and can even look like a fist or some similar, stylized attack, but it's still just big rocks coming at you.

 Chakra: 16
-Damage: 12d10\*1.25
+Damage: 12d8\*1.25
 Range: 12
-Special: Stun 4
 Speed: 14
 Seal Speed: 12

-Tags: Ground-Based, Line of Sight, Attack
+Special: Stun 4

+Tags: Attack, Piercing, Ground-Based

 Effects:
-Earthen Skewer inflicts Piercing wounds, and has its damage increased by 10% when checking to see if it caused a wound.
+This technique has +10% wounding.

 ### **Tama no Nendo \- Clay Bullet**

 Pushing your chakra into the ground beneath you, you pull up a ball of earth and mud, globby and chakra filled that you then launch or literally throw sometimes at the opponent.
 Once on them, the mud is held semi-cohesive by the chakra lacing it, which can restrict the victim's movement.

-Chakra: 12
+Chakra: 13
-Damage: 5d10
+Damage: 5d10\*1.25
 Range: 6
 Speed: 12
 Seal Speed: 10
+Accuracy: \+2
+Special: Immobilization 3, This technique receives only half your damage bonus.

-Tags: Projectile, Ground-Based, Line of Sight, Attack
+Tags: Attack, Projectile, Blunt

-Effects: If the victim fails a status roll of your Chakra Control vs their Resistance, this inflicts a \-3 Immobilization penalty that fades by 1 every 15 initiative counts.
-Someone affected by this mud may make a 1d20+STR/5 (theirs) vs. 1d20+CHA/5 (yours) check to break free.
-This is a Speed 5 action; for every point they succeed by, the penalty is reduced by 1\.
+Effects: The Immobilization penalty fades by 1 every 15 initiative counts.
+Someone affected by this mud may make a 1d20\+STR/5 (theirs) vs. 1d20\+CHA/5 (yours) check to break free.
+This is a Speed 5 action; for every point they succeed by, the penalty is reduced by 1.
 For every 5 points they succeed by, the action's Speed is reduced by 5 (potentially all the way down to 0).
 If you hit someone with this technique while they are still suffering from the Immobilization of a previous application, you do not reapply the penalty but extend its current penalty another 10 IC.

-This jutsu uses half your NDB.

-This jutsu carries a \+2 bonus to accuracy

 ### **Iwa Funsai Buin \- Rock Smashing Staff**